ferdianfh/the-mangles/README.md

 ## About App

-The Mangl&acute;s is a News and Articles Website Application for everyone who loves reading and writing.
+The Mangl&eacute;s is a News and Articles Website Application for everyone who loves reading and writing.
 Built with NextJS.